Affiliate links on Android Authority may earn us a commission. Learn more.

 Price: Free

 Blue Mail is one of the most popular email apps out there.
-It supports a variety of clients, including Gmail, Yahoo, Outlook, Office 365, and virtually any other POP3, IMAP, or Exchange clients.
+It supports various clients, including Gmail, Yahoo, Outlook, Office 365, and virtually any other POP3, IMAP, or Exchange clients.
 The app has a variety of notification settings for each one of your email accounts and also comes with some fun stuff like Android Wear support, configurable menus, and even a dark theme.
-It also has some smart features if you want them.
-It’s powerful and it’s completely free.
-There is a potential privacy issue since Blue Mail uses its own servers, but most likely won’t mind.
+It also has some intelligent features if you want them.
+It’s powerful, and it’s completely free.
+There is a potential privacy issue since Blue Mail uses its servers, but most likely won’t mind.

 Cleanfox